-But how, exactly, can organizations help employees stress less?
-Keep reading to find tips on how to prevent burnout while also increasing engagement, retaining top talent and reducing employee turnover.
+But how, exactly, can organizations help employees manage stress and stress less?
+Keep reading to find tips on how to prevent and reduce burnout while also increasing engagement, retaining top talent, and reducing employee turnover.

 Job Burnout Can Lead to Mentally Exhausted Employees.
 Here’s Why.

-Job burnout can strike any employee, especially those who feel they’ve exhausted their physical and emotional strength.
-This type of work-related stress that can happen due to prolonged stress, frustration and anxiety, and can lead to feelings of reduced accomplishment and loss of personal identity.
+Burnout can strike any employee, especially those who feel they’ve exhausted their physical and emotional strength.
+This type of work-related stress can happen due to prolonged stress, frustration, and anxiety, and can lead to feelings of reduced accomplishment and loss of personal identity.

 Burnout symptoms include the following:

 People who experience job burnout often feel drained and find their jobs frustrating.
 They may feel cynical about their work, emotionally distant from their colleagues or even a decline in health.
-One study on workplace stressors found that burnout can be just as harmful to health as second-hand smoke.
+One workplace stressors study shows that burnout can be just as harmful to health as second-hand smoke.

 The Consequences of Employee Stress and Burnout

 Stressed employees tend to have higher turnover rates and are generally less productive, motivated, and focused than their less-stressed colleagues.
-They may also take more time off due to work-related exhaustion.
+They may also take more time off due to work-related exhaustion and high stress levels.